broxus/locklift/README.md

     path: "/usr/bin/tvm_linker",
   },
   networks: {
-    // You can use TON labs graphql endpoints or local node
+    // You can use EverX graphql endpoints or local node
     local: {
       ever_client: {
         // See the TON client specification for all available options